Publishing files

 • If no deduplication fields are mapped for a publish job where the deduplication method is either Global or Custodial, then the UpdateMastersWithDedupeInformation job should finish before overlaying or updating any metadata.

-• The tracking log will read "Overlaying dedupe information will not be performed on the primary documents.
+• The tracking log reads "Overlaying dedupe information will not be performed on the primary documents.
 The deduplication fields are not mapped."

 • The following instance settings have been added to facilitate the work of distributed publish.
-Due to the change in publish behavior caused by these new instance settings, we recommend contacting Support for guidance on what values to specify for these settings before performing an upgrade.
+Due to the change in publish behavior caused by these new instance settings, we recommend contacting Relativity support for guidance on what values to specify for these settings before performing an upgrade.

 • ProcessingMaxPublishJobCountPerRelativitySQLServer- the maximum number of publish jobs per Relativity SQL server that may be worked on in parallel.

 • The default value is 21.
-Leaving this setting at its default value will result in increased throughput.
+Leaving this setting at its default value results in increased throughput.

 • This updates on a 30-second interval.